fbpx

 .

-Extensions are basically libraries (.dll files on Windows and .dylib files on macOS) independently developed that Gig Performer can load so as to provide additional functionality, i.e., additional support for a hardware device, some new GUI functionality or even additional GPScript functions.
+Extensions are basically libraries (.dll files on Windows and .dylib files on macOS) independently developed that Gig Performer can load to provide additional functionality.
+For example, additional support for a hardware device, some new GUI functionality or even additional GPScript functions.
 For the first, an extension would make your hardware device usable directly from within Gig Performer as if it was already built-in.

 Gig Performer 4 exposes an API (application programming interface) that allows third-party developers to create libraries that can be used to interface with Gig Performer.
-The primary purpose of the API is to enable the creation of libraries to manage control surfaces and other hardware that one might want to use with Gig Performer but it is also possible to create 3rd party GUI tools as well.
+The primary purpose of the API is to enable the creation of libraries to manage control surfaces and other hardware that one might want to use with Gig Performer.
+It is also possible to create 3rd party GUI tools, as well.

-Extensions are developed using Gig Performer’s SDK (software development kit) that is freely available under the GPL-3.0 license and can be downloaded from GitHub.
+Extensions are developed using Gig Performer’s SDK (software development kit).
+It is freely available under the GPL-3.0 license you can download it from GitHub.
 Visit that link to learn more about SDK and fundamentals.

 Important: Deskew Technologies LLC does not officially support third-party extensions and cannot be responsible for any impact they may have on Gig Performer itself.
 Please test your extensions thoroughly before using them in a live performance.
 Should you have issues with an extension, please contact the developer of that extension.